-Finding 1.
 F2F meetings with stakeholders (i.e., leadership) can assist with addressing the E.A. transformation process challenges was a finding that was revealed in this study.
-Davis et al. (1989) developed an abstract style for providing insight into individual behaviors when addressing

-I.T. implementation challenges by meeting with I.T. user groups.
-The finding supports Davis et al. (1989), who indicated that the problems presented by user behavior could be addressed with meetings with users to gain clarity on users' attitudes and subjective norms as well as gain insight into the perceived usefulness and ease of use.
+Davis et al. (1989) developed an abstract style for providing insight into individual behaviors when addressing I.T. implementation challenges by meeting with I.T. user groups.
+The finding supports Davis et al. (1989).
+They indicated that the problems presented by user behavior could be addressed with meetings with users to gain clarity on users' attitudes and subjective norms as well as gain insight into the perceived usefulness and ease of use.

-Finding 2.
-Training stakeholders about E.A. objectives (i.e., the E.A. transformation process) creates awareness and understanding about E.A. objectives as well as aids in addressing E.A. transformation challenges.
-This finding concurs with research conducted by Lapalme and de Guerre, (2014).
-They suggested that ongoing training and development are proactive ways to tackle the complexities of turbulent E.A. environments and necessary are organizational sustainability and adaptation.
-Besides, the findings are supported with indicated literature that the implementation of E.A. transformation processes face challenges is because of the lack of knowledge and understanding of how to execute the enterprise transformation process in a practical way (Asfaw et al., 2009).
+Training stakeholders about E.A. objectives (i.e., the E.A. transformation process) creates awareness and understanding about E.A. obiectives and aids in addressing E.A. transformation challenges.
+This finding concurs with research conducted by Lapalme and de Guerre (2014).
+They suggested that ongoing training and development are proactive ways to tackle the complexities of turbulent E.A. environments and are necessary for organizational sustainability and adaptation.
+Besides, the findings are supported with literature that indicated the implementation of E.A. transformation processes face challenges because of the lack of knowledge and understanding of how to execute the enterprise transformation process in a practical way (Asfaw et al., 2009).

-Nassiff (2012) indicated through his research that a lack of comprehension of the meaning of E.A. in terms of its scope across enterprises Niemann (2006) explained knowledge offers a competitive advantage for enterprises in today's ever-changing market environment.
-Further, the power of knowledge does not only originate from competitors, future trends, and technologies, but also, it is derived from the internal makeup and processes of an enterprise (Buckl et al., 2010).
-Locke et al. (2010) indicated that building an understanding of the E.A. transformation process from a humanistic viewpoint is vital for knowledge and learning about the transformation process.
+Nassiff (2012) indicated through his research that a lack of comprehension of the meaning of E.A. in terms of its scope across enterprises exists.
+Niemann (2006) explained that knowledge offers a competitive advantage for enterprises in today's ever-changing market environment.
+Further, the power of knowledge not only originates from competitors, future trends, and technologies, but also derived from the internal makeup and processes of an enterprise (Buckl et al., 2010).
+Locke et al. (2010) indicated that building an understanding of the E.A. transformation process from a humanistic viewpoint is vital for learning about the transformation process.

-Finding 3.
-The findings revealed that inviting the stakeholders (i.e., management) to participate early in the process would assist with gaining support as well as providing direction before the execution of E.A. initiatives.
-Based on previous related research, the success of this approach would depend on the ability to transform the beliefs of management about control and design opportunities that inspire a productive dialogue amongst managers and users (Lapalme & de Guerre, 2014).
-According to Op't Land et al. (2008) and Wagter (2009), E.A. offers a means for stakeholders to obtain insight about the organizational structure as well as to make decisions early on the direction of the E.A. transformation process.
-As a result, the E.A. can provide a means to guide the E.A. transformation process as well as enable senior management to govern the enterprise coherently (Wagter et al., 2014).
+The findings revealed that inviting the stakeholders (i.e., management) to participate early in the process would assist with gaining support and providing direction before the execution of E.A. initiatives.
+Based on previous related research, this approach's success would depend on the ability to transform the beliefs of management about control and design opportunities that inspire a productive dialogue amongst managers and users (Lapalme & de Guerre, 2014).
+According to Op't Land et al. (2008) and Wagter (2009), E.A. offers a means for stakeholders to obtain insight about the organizational structure and make decisions early on the direction of the E.A. transformation process.
+As a result, the E.A. can provide a means to guide the E.A. transformation process and enable senior management to govern the enterprise coherently (Wagter et al., 2014).

-An essential proactive approach would be to discuss the goals and objectives of E.A. with the stakeholders (i.e., management) before introducing and describing how to measure payback (Rico, 2006).
+An essential proactive approach would be to discuss E.A.'s goals and objectives with the stakeholders (i.e., management) before introducing and describing how to measure payback (Rico, 2006).
 Further, Rico (2006) indicated that understanding the goals and objectives of E.A. is a necessary approach for the stakeholders (i.e., management) to measure return on investment, apply E.A. successfully, and receive benefits of the E.A. process.
 Several recommendations for the E.A. transformation process were identified based on this qualitative case study.